 While the vast majority of the runs are to-do list objectives, some satisfy different needs.
 We’ve included a few regional must-do’s to the mini-guides so if you’re staying in one place for a while you’ll have a good option for an easier or rainy day run.

 Each run includes the stats, a summary of what it’s all about, some tips, the starting point, and photos to show how it all looks.
 GPX Tracks are available to purchase for each run either as individual downloads or as part of a regional collection.

 The Runs Map

 All the Runs are visible on one map.
-If you are unfamiliar with Switzerland but know where you'll be visiting, you can see what's nearby.
+If you are unfamiliar with the Alps but know where you'll be visiting, you can see what's nearby.
 Visit the Runs Map.

-The ALPSinsight runs are searchable by canton.
-If you're unfamiliar with Switzerland, a canton is like a state.
-There are 26.
-We've only included the higher mountain regions of Switzerland.
-For more information about the Swiss mountain regions, visit our Swiss Alps mountain region page.
+The ALPSinsight runs are searchable by canton in Switzerland.
+A canton is like a state, and there are 26.
+We've primarily focused on the higher mountain regions of Switzerland, and offer mini-guides to the three premier trail running cantons: Valais, Graubünden, and the Berner Oberland.
+For more information about the Swiss regions, visit our Swiss Alps mountain region page.

 Run Page Icons

-Each run will include a strip of icons detailing distance (→), vertical gain (↑), high point (Δ), difficulty (♦), and if the route is a point to point, out & back or loop (Θ).
+Each run includes a strip of icons detailing distance (→), vertical gain (↑), high point (Δ), difficulty (♦), and if the route is a point to point, out & back or loop (Θ).
 Also for a loop, which direction we recommend.
 Way Up runs are designated (⇑).

 Understanding the Swiss trail signs is important for getting around the Alps